eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/Software Development View/page_software-development-view.md

 ## Data Provisioning

+### Regulatory Compliance and Security

+The services of this Kit will in many instances hold sensitive data.
+While sound access management is a prerequisite for every webservice, it is especially important in case of the DTR and Submodels.
+As they hold competitively sensitive data, unauthorized access is not only a data leak but a potential violation of regulatory compliance such as anti-trust law.

+That's why there are a couple shared requirements that DTR-deployments must adhere to:
+- If a Data Consumer has no legitimate interest, a shell-descriptor must not be returned when requested.
+- If a Data Consumer has a legitimate interest, a shell-descriptor must not include any data (like `specificAssetIds`) of companies other than the involved Data Provider and Data Consumer.
+- If a Data Provider wants to share data publicly, a shell-descriptor must only contain the attributes `id`, `submodelDescriptors` and those `specificAssetIds` that were issued by the Data Provider and contain no hints of existing business relationships.

+As the above properties are exposed not only via the AssetAdministrationShellRegistry interface but also the Discovery interface (via the `/lookup/shells` endpoint), it must not serve more data than specified above.

 ### Versioning

 Versioning in the Catena-X network is an essential task.
 This holds true for Digital Twins more specifically, too.
 The